- May 4, 2018

 “The biggest risk to business schools is not the rapid pace of change.
 It is in failing to prepare the next generation of business leaders to cope with that change,” said Thomas R. Robinson, president and CEO, AACSB.
 “Through its best-in-class leadership development program, Ivey Business School is ensuring that the business leaders of tomorrow will be ready for whatever lies ahead.”

 Ivey was specifically recognized by the AACSB for Leadership Under Fire, a five-day intensive, largely outdoor program for Ivey undergraduate students.
-The course tests students ability to lead others and solve problems while facing physical, emotional and mental stress.
+The course, made possible through the support of General Dynamics Land Systems-Canada, tests students' abilities to lead others and solve problems while facing physical, emotional and mental stress.

 “In academia we talk a lot about leadership, but when it comes to leadership there is a big difference between talking and actually doing,” said Ivey’s Gerard Seijts, executive director of the Ian O. Ihnatowycz Institute for Leadership, and a researcher on the character of successful leaders, in a recent Globe and Mail article.